| Cont: | |||||

 unproven fuzzy techniques.

-Because coaching is still in the early
+Because coaching is still a developing

-stages of its development, there is no agreed-upon, all-embracing model
+discipline, there is no agreed-upon, all-embracing model

 of the coaching process and practice.
-To date, most efforts to construct

 A coaching model cannot be procrustean.
 It